permafrost-dev/vue-ray/README.md

 ## Using the Vuex plugin

-In either a Vue 2.x or 3.x project, you may use the `vue-ray` vuex plugin - it can track the vuex state, log mutations and log actions.
+In either a Vue 2.x or 3.x project, use the `vue-ray` vuex plugin - it can track the vuex state, log mutations, and log actions.

 To use it, import the `RayVuexPlugin` function from `vue-ray`, and pass the result of the function to the `plugins` property on your Vuex store: